On the publisher search page

-Not all visual art markets list their visual art media preferences.
+Not all visual art publishers list their visual art media preferences.
 You may want to try the search both with and without Visual Art Medium selected, or try changing the Search Level to "Fuzzy" or "Broad".

 Visual Art Style

-Not all visual art markets list their visual art style preferences.
+Not all visual art publishers list their visual art style preferences.
 You may want to try the search both with and without Visual Art Style selected, or try changing the Search Level to "Fuzzy" or "Broad".

 If you are writing for a general adult audience, we recommend not selecting a specific Audience for best results.
 However, if your piece is aimed towards a specific audience, such as Young adults, Christians, or Gays/Lesbians, select that in this field.